 Design practices and specifications (http://transportation.ky.gov/Construction/Pages/Kentucky-Standard-Specifications.aspx) for road construction from new and redevelopment projects disturbing greater than one acre have been established.
 KYTC has continued to implement and enforce these practices and specifications and ensure that controls are in place that prevent or minimize water quality impacts.
 Additional appropriate structural and non-structural strategies have all been developed to the Maximum Extent Practicable (MEP).
-This newly developed menu of BMPs for new highways or existing highway upgrades is required to be implemented in Permit Year two (PY2).
+This newly developed menu of BMPs for new highways or existing highway upgrades is planned to be implemented in Permit Year two (PY2).

 KYTC is in the process of inventorying their post-construction BMPs.
-Once inventoried, an inspection and maintenance schedule will be developed.
-In all cases, KYTC is required to ensure adequate long-term operation of all BMPs implemented.
+KYTC will provide adequate long-term operation of all BMPs implemented.
 KYTC's post-construction approach is detailed in its Post-Construction Program Document.